Thompson State Fish Hatchery

 Areas of Interest to the Public: Thompson Hatchery has many areas of interest and learning opportunities through interpretive signs and an interpretive computer.
-This hatchery is not staffed to talk with all visitors but does provide a way for families to self-tour..
+This hatchery is not staffed to talk with all visitors but does provide a way for families to self-tour.
 Visitors are invited to the hatchery during normal hatchery hours to observe the hatchery staff working with the fish in the tanks or raceways.
 To protect the health of the young fish inside the tank room, observations in this area are restricted to a viewing window.
 Within the hatchery building, visitors may also like to mingle in the Great Lakes Ecological Information Center (children especially love the hands-on interpretive computer) where you can learn valuable information concerning Michigan watersheds and other aspects of fish culture.
 Follow the "Yellow Fish Road" to take a self-guided tour around the hatchery.
 On this tour, you can read informative signs strategically located around the facility.
-As you tour the facility, be sure to view the fish as you walk through the racewaybuildings during the months of October through May.
-Empty outside raceways will be filled by the fish inside indoor tanks as they get bigger.
+As you tour the facility, you are welcome to walk through the raceway buildings during the months of September through May if they are open.
+In 2016, the raceway ends were enclosed for better security to the fish and are generally kept closed when employees are not within them.
+The raceways remain empty between June and the end of August until fish residing within smaller indoor tanks get bigger and need that larger space.
 Enjoy the 460 foot, gravel packed interpretive trail which winds around Thompson Creek and past the hatchery show pond where you may view massive fish lurking in the depths.
 In the heat of the summer the children, as well as adults, love to catch some of the abundant grasshoppers and feed them to the fish in the show pond.
 Fish caught from nearby lakes and streams should not be brought to the hatchery grounds for verification or certification due to disease contamination concerns.
 Indian Lake State Park and Palms Book State Park (The Big Spring) are both a short drive from the hatchery.
 A little more than a half hour to the southwest is Fayette Historical State Park.